Home

 Private collection

-Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 601
+Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 601/Newspaper reports from 1882

 No. 61 - Sur la falaise à Greinval.